IainStyles/Knowledge-Engineering-2025/Assessment/ECS8052 Assessment 1.md

 ## Assignment Brief

 In this assignment you will complete the first part of a project in which you will apply the techniques studied in the course to the *OREGANO Knowledge Graph*.
 This graph is designed to support *drug repurposing*.
-That is, It contains information about thousands of diseases, their effects, their genetic associations, and the drugs that can be used to treat them.
-OREGANO is [fully described in a recent paper by Boudin et al](https://www.nature.com/articles/s41597-023-02757-0)] and also at the [associated git repository](https://gitub.u-bordeaux.fr/erias/oregano).
+That is, it contains information about thousands of diseases, their effects, their genetic associations, and the drugs that can be used to treat them.
+OREGANO is [fully described in a recent paper by Boudin et al (https://www.nature.com/articles/s41597-023-02757-0)](https://www.nature.com/articles/s41597-023-02757-0) and also at the [associated git repository(https://gitub.u-bordeaux.fr/erias/oregano)](https://gitub.u-bordeaux.fr/erias/oregano).
 You should familiarise yourself with the main concepts described in the paper and on the website. *You are not expected to understand all of the biological details*.

 ### Getting started